Obtain predicted values on test data for VarPro object.

 Details

-The VarPro method uses the rules obtained from a random forest constructed by guided tree-splitting where variables are selected according to a split-weight obtained in a pre-processing step.
+VarPro uses rules extracted from a random forest built using guided tree-splitting, where variables are selected based on split-weights computed in a preprocessing step.

 Author